itsapi/web-design/README.md

 > be great to have a section where a potential customer could request more
 > info.
 But I think for now, this is all I would need.
 What are your thoughts?

+M:
+> That's all fine.
+The contact form should be easily doable as well.
+Do you
+> have any idea about the style, or layout of the website, or some example
+> websites that sort of match what your after looks-wise?

 * * *

 ###KingMaxx

 C:
 > Hi!
-I saw your post about free website design, was wondering if the offer was still on the table?
+I saw your post about free website design, was wondering if the offer
+> was still on the table?

+M:
+> Yes it is, I've got a few requests I'm working on right now, but I'll add
+> yours in if you want? :)

 * * *